matloff/TidyverseSkeptic/README.md

 * There is nothing "Tidy-ish" about GGP2.
 It does not use pipes (Hadley has said if he designed GGP2 today, he would base it on pipes).
-  It's not based on the Each Variable Is a Column, Each Datapoint Is a Row Tidy credo.
-It doesn't use an FP approach; contrary to FP philosophy, which disallows *side effects*, a restriction adhered to by **dplyr**, the '+' of GGP2 operates similarly to very base-R operation **x$a <- b**.
+  It's not based on the Each Variable Forms a Column, Each Observation Forms a Row Tidy credo.

+  In particular, GGP2 doesn't use an FP approach.
+FP philosophy disallows *side effects*, a restriction adhered to by **dplyr**.
+By contrast, the '+' of GGP2 operates similarly to very base-R operation **x$a <- b**.

 Again, GGP2 is a wonderful package, which I use and teach myself.
 But it is not a reason to burden R learners with Tidy, i.e. FP, **dplyr**,